Shelties Saved From The Dog Meat Trade

 Annual Dog Events for Shelties

-Besides the AKC's 22,000 competitive dog events each year, there are hundreds of US-based pet expos and dog days out where you can meet all kinds of breeds.
+Besides the AKC's 22,000 competitive dog events each year, there are hundreds of US-based pet expos and all-breed dog days out.